 A type flour you may have never heard of, green banana flour, is changing the face of baking for gluten intolerant individuals.
-Green banana flour is gluten-free flour that is made from ground up unripe green bananas.
-Yellow bananas won’t work to make flour because they are too soft and sticky without the addition of other ingredients.
+Green banana flour is gluten-free flour made from ground, unripe green bananas.
+Yellow bananas won’t work to make flour because they’re too soft and sticky.

-Although green banana flour is newer to the US market, it has been popular as an alternative to wheat flour in Jamaica and Africa for several years because it is much less expensive and is made from local crops.
-Once the bananas are milled, the finished product does have a light banana flavor when eaten raw, but this disappears when it is used for baking.
-Once baked, it takes on more of a nutty, slightly sour chocolate flavor, making it an awesome addition for cholate-y treats.
+Although green banana flour is newer to the US market, it has been popular as an alternative to wheat flour in Jamaica and Africa for several years because it is much less expensive and made from local crops.
+Once the bananas are milled, the finished product tastes lightly banana-y when eaten raw, but this disappears when used for baking.
+Once baked, it takes on more of a nutty, slightly sour chocolate flavor, making it an awesome addition for chocolate treats.

 Green banana flour has some incredible benefits for your health, blood sugar, and digestion, so let’s explore this awesome gluten-free alternative.